Complementary Frequency-Varying Awareness Network for Open-Set Fine-Grained Image Recognition: Experiments

 \subsection{Ablation Studies}

 Here, we conduct extensive ablation studies for evaluating the effectiveness of CFAN-OSFGR more comprehensively.
 The following experiments are all implemented on Aircraft \cite{Aircraft} under the \textit{standard-dataset setting}, and are implemented on SwinB-based CFAN-OSFGR.
-The main results are reported and analyzed in the following subsections, and some additional results can be found in the supplementary material due to the limitation of space.

 {\textbf{4.4.1 Ablation Study on Modules}} Firstly, we conduct an ablation study for analyzing the effect of the last two modules (\emph{i.e.}, the frequency-varying filtering (FVF) module and the complementary temporal aggregation (CTA) module) in the proposed CFAN.
 The corresponding results are reported in Table \ref{table: modules}.
 As seen from this table, the model performance improves with the two modules added to the model one by one, indicating that either of the two modules plays an important role in CFAN.